Guaranteed Issue Life Insurance | Complete New 2022 Guide to Life Insurance for Final Expenses

 These are policies for applicants in good health.
-Level benefit means once the policy has been issued, the insured’s beneficiaries are eligible for the full face value immediately after death of the insured occurs.
+Level benefits mean that once the policy has been issued, the insured’s beneficiaries are eligible for the total face value immediately after the insured’s death.

-The insured usually has a two year waiting period before the entire face amount can be paid to their beneficiary.
-If non-accidental death occurs before two years, the policy will only pay a percentage of the face amount.
-Example: If non-accidental death happens in year one the policy will pay 10% of the death benefit.
-If non-accidental death occurs in year two, 20% of the face amount will be paid.
-Death in year three or later will trigger the policy to pay the full face value of the policy.
+The insured usually has a two-year waiting period before the entire face amount can be paid to their beneficiary.
+If a non-accidental death occurs two years ago, the policy will only pay a percentage of the face amount.
+Example: If a non-accidental death happens in year one, the policy will pay 10% of the death benefit.
+If a non-accidental death occurs in year two, 20% of the face amount will be paid.
+Deaths in year three or later will trigger the policy to pay the full face value of the policy.

-Benefits paid to the beneficiary usually have a two year waiting period before the entire death benefit can be paid.
-If non-accidental death occurs before two years, the policy will only pay a return of premiums plus a percentage.
-For example, if non-accidental death happens in year one the premiums will be returned plus 10% will be paid.
-If non-accidental death occurs in year two, premiums paid are returned plus 20%.
-Death in year three or later will pay the face amount of the policy.
+Benefits paid to the beneficiary usually have a two-year waiting period before the entire death benefit can be paid.
+If a non-accidental death occurs two years ago, the policy will only pay a return of premiums plus a percentage.
+For example, if a non-accidental death happens in year one, the premiums will be returned, plus 10% will be paid.
+If non-accidental deaths occur in year two, premiums paid are returned plus 20%.
+Deaths in year three or later will pay the face amount of the policy.